Enrollment & Housing

 Classical Room/Sea View, Single Occupancy: $2525

-These rates are for 19 nights, checking in on Sunday, May 28 and checking out following exams on Friday, June 16, 2016.
-The exact housing figures will be determined in January 2016, on the basis of prevailing economic conditions and the dollar-euro exchange rates.
+These rates are for 19 nights, checking in on Sunday, May 28 and checking out following exams on Friday, June 16, 2017.
+The exact housing rates will be determined in January 2017, on the basis of prevailing economic conditions and the dollar-euro exchange rates.
 Other room types may be available as well.
 If interested, please contact the program coordinator, or Ingrid S. Caro-Cobb.

 Please note that the hotel also offers a half-board (buffet dinner) option for € 20.00 per person/day.
 However, for those who seek to minimize expenses, this option may not be the most cost-effective way to take care of daily meals.

 Tuition & Fees

 Tuition for the 2018 Rhodes program is $3,400 (TBD).
 Tuition and fees also include electronic course materials, field visits, and the opening orientation.
 Login information for course materials will be emailed in early May.
 Printed copies of the course materials are not offered.

 For additional information, including international student financial aid opportunities, please visit our Tuition, Policies and Procedures section.